iurysza/module-graph/README.md

 ./gradlew createModuleGraph
 ```

-## Sample Diagram
+### Example Diagram

-When ran you can expect it to generate this kind of diagram:
+You can expect the plugin to generate this kind of diagram after running the plugin:

 ```mermaid
 %%{